 Victoria has some of the strictest regulations on granny flats than anywhere else in the country.
-It’s not impossible to build one, you just need to know the rules.
+But I have some great news for you – there are works in process to try and make things easier.
+Currently though, it’s not impossible to build a granny flat, you just need to know the rules.
 So, here is a summary of rules for Granny Flats in VIC:

 You must have a minimum property size of 450sqm.
-A granny flat is called a Dependant Person’s Unit (DPU).
-It is for a person dependant on the person/s in the main home, such as a parent, grandparent or teenage child.
-Some local Councils insist on it being a movable building, others require it can easily be removed.
-This is so the granny flat can be removed as soon as the dependant stops living there.
+A granny flat may be referred to as either a secondary dwelling, or a Dependent Person’s Unit (DPU).
+It is for a person dependent on the person/s in the main home, such as a parent, grandparent or teenage child.
+Some local Councils insist on it being a movable building, others require for it to be easily removable.
+This is so the granny flat can be removed as soon as the dependent stops living there.

 Today, I will cover how you can build a granny flat on your Victorian property.

 DON'T PAY A FORTUNE FOR YOUR GRANNY FLAT.
 Find out how to deal with council and build a granny flat for the lowest cost possible.
 Learn More.

 Going over these rules now will save you a headache later on

 I will discuss the costs to build a granny flat.
 And cover transportable building regulations including your “granny flat” options.
 Lastly, I will provide you with a list of recommended granny flat builders in and around Melbourne, and what has been discovered from the Victorian Government’s Rules Reform program.